jeszy75/osm-xml-schemas/README.md

 xmllint --stream --relaxng osm.rng Budapest.osm
 ```

-Note that the `--stream` command line option must be specified in order to read the input document in streaming mode.
+Note that the `--stream` command line option must be specified to read the input document in streaming mode.

 ## Further resources of interest